Fooxiie/SellEnterpriseCarFox/README.md

 # Installation
  Copy the .dll file in your plugins folder.
 A this moment stop and restart your server and it's done.

+# Command

+/sellCar : to sell the car next to you to the person next to you